The Ready Player One Replay is an exploration of the games that inspired the novel Ready Player One by Ernest Cline.

 Game Play

 The module is filled with traps, head fakes, and other methods for messing with players’ expectations.
-It also has plenty of instant death moments that don’t really fit with the kinder, gentler, “failure is interesting” ethos of many of today’s main steam games.
+It also has plenty of instant death moments that don’t really fit with the kinder, gentler ethos of many of today’s mainstream games.
 It’s meant to be lethal and unforgiving, and for people who’ve never encountered it before, that’s often the case.

-Aside from its lethality, the original module was notable for the art booklet included with the adventure.
+Aside from its lethality, Tomb is notable for the art booklet included with the adventure.
 The booklet provided much-needed context for the dungeon; playing without it is far more difficult.

 Impressions

 I also have but haven’t run, the Tomb of Annihilation adventure book for 5th edition.
-Acererak, the lich behind the Tomb of Horrors, is the antagonist of the book, but it is not a remake of the original module.
+Acererak, the lich behind the tomb, is the antagonist of the book, but it is not a remake of the original module.

-I ran Tomb of Horrors twice – once for 2nd edition and again for 5th edition conversion – and in truth … it’s a lot more fun in theory than it is in practice.
+I ran the Tomb three times (for 2nd Edition, 3rd edition, and 5th edition) – and in truth … it’s a lot more fun in theory than it is in practice.
 Sure, it’s a legendary dungeon, but at this point, most older players know its tricks and traps.

 The 5th Edition version featured in Tales from the Yawning Portal is faithful to the original module, but it’s a little too faithful.
 Some of the encounters, which probably would have been tough under 1st edition are a little too easy under 5th.
 And then there’s that overwhelming familiarity, which makes playing the game an exercise in nostalgia.
-That’s necessarily a bad thing, but it does eliminate the sense of dread and doom that suffused the module in the initial, legendary playthroughs.
+That’s not a bad thing, but it eliminates the sense of dread and doom that suffused the module in the initial, legendary playthroughs.

 High Scores